 Antibiotics can help remove bacteria that cause infection, but when an infection is severe they may not be enough.
 Periodontitis can be treated through these common surgical and non-surgical methods:

 Scaling and Root Planing: These two separate treatments are often used in combination to help clean gums and treat gum inflammation.
 Scaling is a deep cleaning treatment that goes beneath the gum line to remove plaque and tartar.
 Root planing smooths out tooth roots to help gums reattach to teeth.

 Gum graft surgery: During this surgical procedure, the tissue is taken from another part of the mouth and used to cover tooth roots.
 In the later stages of periodontitis, tooth loss can be prevented with gum grafting.

 Flap surgery: The gums are lifted and tartar is cleaned from beneath them during flap surgery.
 This treatment can address deep gum pockets.

 Schedule an Appointment

 Have you noticed any of the common signs of gum disease?
-Call Best Dental Spa for treatment at 847.660.6603.
-Schedule an appointment with Dr. Patel online here.
+Call Best Dental Spa for treatment at 847.660.6603, or request a dentist office visit with Dr. Patel online.